The Reiki principles are some of the most empowering and inspiring phrases I’ve ever come across.

-The five Reiki principles are uplifting phrases or affirmations that are often recited in Hatsurei-Ho, a method of Japanese Reiki meditation.
+The five Reiki postulates are uplifting phrases or affirmations that are often recited in Hatsurei-Ho, a method of Japanese Reiki meditation.
 Before digging deeper into them, let’s look at Reiki meditation.

 Who was Dr. Usui?

-Why Did Dr. Usui Introduce the Reiki Principles?
+Why Did He Introduce the Reiki Postulates?

-Ultimately, Dr. Usui introduced these principles to not only help others with mental and physical ailments but also to help bring a change to the world overall.
+Ultimately, he introduced these principles to not only help others with mental and physical ailments but also to help bring a future change to the world overall.
 He genuinely believed that the principles were powerful enough to transform everyone’s living.

 Interpretations of Reiki Principles

 Each of the five Reiki rules has its own interpretation, purpose, or goal.
-Although the implication of each Reiki principle is straight forward, they’re fairly broad in meaning, allowing you to interpret them in any way you see fit for your own life.
+Although the implication of each one is straight forward, they’re fairly broad in meaning, allowing you to interpret them in ways suiting your own life.